Premises Liability Lawyer In New Braunfels

 At our law firm, we handle all premises liability cases on a contingency fee basis.
 That means we will bear the cost of bringing your slip-and-fall injury case to trial.
 If we don’t make a recovery for you, you owe us nothing.

 Remember, the sooner you call us, the sooner our slip-and-fall accident attorneys and investigators can go to work on your behalf.
-We look forward to demonstrating our skill, integrity and compassion should you ever need legal advice about a premises liability claim.
+Our reputation for success is well-earned, and we look forward to demonstrating that.

 What Does It Take To Hold A Property Owner Legally Liable For Your Injuries?

 It is not enough to show that you were injured on someone else’s property.
 In order to hold the property owner/manager liable, you will need to demonstrate the following four things:

 - That the defendant knew or should have known about the hazard/condition that caused your injury